HughesNet Internet in North Carolina at a Glance

 About HughesNet Satellite Internet in North Carolina

 HughesNet is one of the nation's leading satellite internet providers, delivering broadband service to customers across North Carolina using its advanced Jupiter satellite system in geostationary orbit.
 Unlike cable or fiber, HughesNet does not require ground-based infrastructure to reach your home.
-A small satellite dish installed on your property communicates directly with a satellite 22,000 miles above the equator, meaning service is available anywhere in North Carolina with a clear view of the southern sky, from Charlotte, Raleigh, and Greensboro to the most remote corners of the state.
+A small satellite dish installed on your property communicates directly with a satellite 22,000 miles above the equator, meaning service is available anywhere in North Carolina with a clear view of the southern sky, from Charlotte, Raleigh.
+Greensboro to the most remote corners of the state.

 Western North Carolina's mountain communities and the eastern coastal plain include significant broadband deserts.
 For these communities, HughesNet provides a modern broadband connection that simply cannot be matched by the limited or nonexistent wired options available.
-North Carolina features the Blue Ridge and Great Smoky Mountains in the west, the Piedmont plateau, and the Outer Banks barrier islands along the Atlantic coast, and HughesNet's satellite technology overcomes these geographic barriers by beaming internet directly to your home regardless of terrain or distance from urban infrastructure.
+North Carolina features the Blue Ridge and Great Smoky Mountains in the west, the Piedmont plateau, and the Outer Banks barrier islands along the Atlantic coast.
+HughesNet's satellite technology overcomes these geographic barriers by beaming internet directly to your home regardless of terrain or distance from urban infrastructure.

 HughesNet Plans Available in North Carolina